Inserting 'V' bracing

 - Final group, Initial group

-This option is only active if there is a group of plants between the selected final group and initial group, and allows you to select the input mode:- The "Simple" option allows you to enter a single pair of bracing between the selected end group and start group of floors.
+This option is only active if there is a group of plants between the selected final group and the initial group, and allows you to select the input mode:- The "Simple" option enters a single pair of bracing between the selected end group and the start group of floors.

-- The "Multiple" option allows you to enter several pairs of bracing in several groups at once, located in the same position on the floor plan.
+- The "Multiple" option enters several pairs of bracing in several groups at once, located in the same position on the floor plan.
 This option is only active if there is a group of floors between the selected end group and the selected start group.

-- The "Multiple alternate" option allows you to enter pairs of bracing in several groups at once, alternating their orientation on each floor.
+- The "Multiple alternate" option enters pairs of bracing in several groups at once, alternating their orientation on each floor.

 - Material and section selection